Acquisition of Citizenship Through Parents After 1986

 Someone who was born outside the U.S. potentially can acquire U.S. citizenship automatically if one of their parents was a U.S. citizen when they were born and spent at least some time in the U.S. before the child’s birth.
 Unfortunately, the rules governing acquisition of citizenship tend to be highly technical and change over time.
 This discussion covers acquisition for people who were born on November 14, 1986 or later.
-If you are interested in acquisition for people born before that date, you should read more here about their possible options.
+The rules are different for people born before November 14, 1986.
 Acquisition of citizenship means that you are a citizen regardless of whether you have proof, but you still should apply for a Certificate of Citizenship from USCIS to provide proof.

 If you do not meet the criteria for acquisition, you still can get U.S. citizenship by pursuing the formal naturalization process required for most foreign nationals.
 Acquisition is simply an easier way to establish your citizenship.